Damuna/Notes/notes/Red_theory.md

   - Public-key authentication

     The private key is stored on the user's own computer and secured with a passphrase.

-Public keys are also stored on the server., and can be decrypted with the private key.
+    PUTTY is Windows format, that can be converted in Linux with:

+    `puttygen ssh_key_file -O private-openssh -o id_rsa`

   - Host-based authentication

   - Keyboard authentication

   - Challenge-response authentication

   - GSSAPI authentication

 #### Configuration